Master of Social Sciences in the field of Psychology

 Concurrent registration by a student of the University for any other postsecondary qualification either at this University or at any educational institution is not permitted, unless the approval of the Senate has been obtained in advance.

-Information Seminar for September 2025 entry has been held with the following details:
+Information Seminar for September 2026 entry will be held with the following details:

 (http://www.maps.hku.hk/) |